 Now, I'm a Cali boy, born and raised.
+I like my poker for android phone, my cultural diversity and all aspects of city life.
 I have lived in and around the Riverside area since I was about 3.
 Cali is what I know and love.
 The free-thinking, open-minded, tech savvy culture is what I always called home.
 30 minutes from the beach, 30 minutes from the mountains.
 Vegas, Mexico, both 4 hours away.
 I essentially had life at my fingertips.
 Until...
 Idaho.

 A friend of mine summed it up really well.
 "Welcome to Idaho, the fucking time machine of the US."
 Somehow I was transported back to 1992.

 Half the town doesn't know what terms like "email" and "wi-fi" mean.

 High School Girls all have the crimped over-permmed hairstyles again.

 And flannel was considered haute coture once again.
 Not hipster-flannel.
 Lumberjack.

 Everything is "just so" in this state.
 Idaho is such a red-state, bulls get pissed off and charge at it.
 On the radio station, there are 8 country stations, 11 religion stations, 3 classic rock stations, and a small mix of others.
 If you want to listen to music that was made in the last 2 years, you have very limited (and very censored) choices.
 No hip-hop or rap allowed.